 Serve immediately, or place into a tightly sealed container in the fridge for the next day.
 This lasts one to two days in the fridge.

-The next time your friends head to your house, serve them up some of this shaved Brussels sprouts salad – and some EDY’S Ice Cream for dessert (they ate their greens, right?).
+The next time your friends head to your house, serve them up some of this shaved Brussels sprouts salad – and some ice cream with homemade hot fudge sauce for dessert (they ate their greens, right?).
 Yum!

 Have you ever tried a shaved Brussels sprouts salad?
 What is your go to recipe for last minute entertaining?